Camel Dad (CAMEL) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Camel Dad Historical Price

-According to the latest data gathered on Camel Dad live price page, the current price of Camel Dad is 0.0004924USD.
-The circulating supply of Camel Dad(CAMEL) is 7.86B CAMEL , giving it a market capitalization of $3.89M.
+According to the latest data gathered on Camel Dad live price page, the current price of Camel Dad is 0USD.
+The circulating supply of Camel Dad(CAMEL) is 7.86B CAMEL , giving it a market capitalization of $4.01M.

 The Camel Dad Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of CAMEL based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.